Engineer new materials

 What’s included within a CSD-Materials licence?

 A CSD-Materials licence provides access to a range of software and database tools enabling solid form informatics capabilities, allowing you to understand and design materials.
 The functionality includes sophisticated analysis and prediction of molecular geometry, intermolecular interactions and crystal packing.
-A CSD-Materials licence also provides full access to the data within the Cambridge Structural Database (CSD), and to the range of essential search, visualisation and analysis features available within CSD-System.
+A CSD-Materials licence also provides full access to the data within the Cambridge Structural Database (CSD), and to the range of essential search, visualisation and analysis features available within CSD-Core.

 CSD-Materials is also available as part of our CSD-Enterprise package which also includes access to CSD-Discovery.
 If you would like to become a user of CSD-Enterprise, simply follow this link.
 Find out what’s included in each of our software packages here .